syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Trendlines.md

 # Trendlines

-EjChart can generate Trendlines for Cartesian type series *(Line, Column, Scatter, Area, Candle, HiLo etc.)* except Bar type series.
+Chart can generate trendlines for Cartesian type series such as line, column, scatter, area, candle, HiLo, etc., except bar type series.
 You can add more than one trendline object to the **Trendlines** option.

 {% highlight cshtml %}